devalexanderdaza/multi-captcha-solver/CONTRIBUTING.md

         // const taskId = response.data.taskId;
         // ...polling logic...
         // return solutionText;
+        throw new Error(
-        throw new Error('solveImageCaptcha not implemented for NewCaptchaService'); // Replace with actual implementation }
+          'solveImageCaptcha not implemented for NewCaptchaService',
+        ); // Replace with actual implementation
       }
+    }
     ```

 2.  **Add to Enum:**

-    *   Open `src/mcs.enum.ts`.
+    - Open `src/mcs.enum.ts`.
-    *   Add your new service to the `ECaptchaSolverService` enum.
+    - Add your new service to the `ECaptchaSolverService` enum.
 Choose a simple, descriptive key.

     ```typescript
     // src/mcs.enum.ts
     export enum ECaptchaSolverService {
-      TwoCaptcha = "2captcha",
+      TwoCaptcha = '2captcha',
-      AntiCaptcha = "anticaptcha",
+      AntiCaptcha = 'anticaptcha',
-      NewCaptchaService = "newcaptchaservice", // Add your service here
+      NewCaptchaService = 'newcaptchaservice', // Add your service here
       // ... other services
     }
     ```

 3.  **Register in Factory Map:**

-    *   Open `src/main.ts`.
+    - Open `src/main.ts`.
-    *   Import your new service class at the top of the file:
+    - Import your new service class at the top of the file:
       ```typescript
       // src/main.ts
-        import { NewCaptchaService } from "./services/NewCaptchaService.js"; // Ensure .js extension for ES Modules
+      import { NewCaptchaService } from './services/NewCaptchaService.js'; // Ensure .js extension for ES Modules
       ```
-    *   Add your service to the `solverServiceMap` object, mapping the enum value to your service class:
+    - Add your service to the `solverServiceMap` object, mapping the enum value to your service class:
       ```typescript
       // src/main.ts
-        const solverServiceMap: { [key in ECaptchaSolverService]?: new (apiKey: string) => IMultiCaptchaSolver } = {
+      const solverServiceMap: {
+        [key in ECaptchaSolverService]?: new (
+          apiKey: string,
+        ) => IMultiCaptchaSolver;
+      } = {
         [ECaptchaSolverService.AntiCaptcha]: AntiCaptchaService,
         [ECaptchaSolverService.TwoCaptcha]: TwoCaptchaService,
         [ECaptchaSolverService.NewCaptchaService]: NewCaptchaService, // Register your service here };
       ```
-        *(Note: The `.js` extension in imports is important if your `tsconfig.json` `module` resolution strategy requires it for ES Modules output, which is common.)*
+      _(Note: The `.js` extension in imports is important if your `tsconfig.json` `module` resolution strategy requires it for ES Modules output, which is common.)_

 4.  **Add Unit Tests:**

-    *   Create a new test file for your service in the `src/__tests__/` directory (e.g., `NewCaptchaService.spec.ts`).
+    - Create a new test file for your service in the `src/__tests__/` directory (e.g., `NewCaptchaService.spec.ts`).
-    *   Write comprehensive unit tests for your service, mocking API calls and testing both successful responses and error conditions.
+    - Write comprehensive unit tests for your service, mocking API calls and testing both successful responses and error conditions.
 Refer to existing tests like `anticaptcha.service.spec.ts` or `twocaptcha.service.spec.ts` for examples.

 5.  **Update Documentation:**
-    *   Open `README.md`.
+    - Open `README.md`.
-    *   Add your new service to the "🛠️ Supported Services" section.
+    - Add your new service to the "🛠️ Supported Services" section.
-    *   If your service has unique setup steps or considerations, briefly mention them or link to more detailed documentation.
+    - If your service has unique setup steps or considerations, briefly mention them or link to more detailed documentation.

 Thank you for contributing!